Martin Luther King Jr.: Opposition to the Vietnam War

 The "Beyond Vietnam" speech reflected King's evolving political advocacy in his later years, which paralleled the teachings of the progressive Highlander Research and Education Center, with which he was affiliated.
-King began to speak of the need for fundamental changes in the political and economic life of the nation, and more frequently expressed his opposition to the war and his desire to see a redistribution of resources to correct racial and economic injustice.
-He guarded his language in public to avoid being linked to communism by his enemies, but in private he sometimes spoke of his support for social democracy and democratic socialism.
+King began to speak of the need for fundamental changes in the American political and economic situation, and more frequently expressed his opposition to the war and his desire to see a redistribution of resources to correct injustice.
+He guarded his language in public to avoid being linked to communism, but in private sometimes spoke of his support for democratic socialism.

 King stated in "Beyond Vietnam" that "true compassion is more than flinging a coin to a beggar ... it comes to see that an edifice which produces beggars needs restructuring."
-King quoted a United States official who said that from Vietnam to Latin America, the country was "on the wrong side of a world revolution."
-King condemned America's "alliance with the landed gentry of Latin America", and said that the U.S. should support "the shirtless and barefoot people" in the Third World rather than suppressing their attempts at revolution.
+King quoted a US official who said that from Vietnam to Latin America, the country was "on the wrong side of a world revolution."
+King condemned America's "alliance with the landed gentry of Latin America", and said the US should support "the shirtless and barefoot people" in the Third World rather than suppressing their attempts at revolution.

-King's stance on Vietnam encouraged Allard K. Lowenstein, William Sloane Coffin and Norman Thomas, with the support of anti-war Democrats, to attempt to persuade King to run against President Johnson in the 1968 United States presidential election.
-King contemplated but ultimately decided against the proposal on the grounds that he felt uneasy with politics and considered himself better suited for his morally unambiguous role as an activist.
+King's stance on Vietnam encouraged Allard K. Lowenstein, William Sloane Coffin and Norman Thomas, with the support of anti-war Democrats, to attempt to persuade King to run against President Johnson in the 1968 presidential election.
+King contemplated but decided against this as he felt uneasy with politics and considered himself better suited to activism.

-On April 15, 1967, King participated and spoke at an anti-war march from Manhattan's Central Park to the United Nations.
-The march was organized by the Spring Mobilization Committee to End the War in Vietnam and initiated by its chairman, James Bevel.
-At the U.N.
-King brought up issues of civil rights and the draft:
+On April 15, 1967, King spoke at an anti-war march from Manhattan's Central Park to the UN.
+The march was organized by the Spring Mobilization Committee to End the War in Vietnam under chairman James Bevel.
+At the UN King brought up issues of civil rights and the draft:

-Seeing an opportunity to unite civil rights activists and anti-war activists, Bevel convinced King to become even more active in the anti-war effort.
-Despite his growing public opposition towards the Vietnam War, King was not fond of the hippie culture which developed from the anti-war movement.
+Seeing an opportunity to unite civil rights and anti-war activists, Bevel convinced King to become even more active in the anti-war effort.
+Despite his growing public opposition to the war, King was not fond of the hippie culture developed from the anti-war movement.
 In his 1967 Massey Lecture, King stated:

-On January 13, 1968 (the day after President Johnson's State of the Union Address), King called for a large march on Washington against "one of history's most cruel and senseless wars".
+On January 13, 1968, King called for a large march on Washington against "one of history's most cruel and senseless wars":